 Join our expert guides for a wildlife-rich journey as summer monsoon rains turn Southeastern Arizona’s mountains and deserts a surprisingly verdant green.
 During this “second spring,” witness up to 14 species of hummingbird, hear grassland sparrows singing on territory, and spot breeding birds of Mexican affinity just outside your door.
 Walk in cool, shaded canyons cloaked in oaks and mixed conifers.
 These are perfect for mid-day hikes; during the early mornings and evenings we explore desert and grassland terrain.

 This year we add a day and a third location to give you the full spectrum of species.
-Enjoy time at three of our favorite local lodges: Cave Creek Ranch in Portal, just down the road from our home office, the delightful Casa de San Pedro in Hereford, and the Amado Territory Inn close to Madera Canyon.
+Enjoy time at a few of our favorite local lodges: Cave Creek Ranch in Portal, just down the road from our home office and the delightful Casa de San Pedro in Hereford.
 From these lodges we explore cool, lush canyons of the Chiricahua, Huachuca, and Santa Rita Mountains in search of Elegant Trogon, Mexican Spotted Owl, Red-faced and other warblers, butterflies, dragonflies, and more.
 This three lodge route sets us up perfectly to explore the surrounding sky islands, grasslands, and local preserves.
 Discover secrets of the sky island’s biodiversity; we also find promise of hummingbirds galore at both public and private feeding stations.

 Naturalist Journeys, LLC is an official permittee of the Coronado National Forest, following Leave No Trace principles.
 We also abide by the ABA's Code of Ethics for birding.

 - Start with two nights at Portal’s own Cave Creek Ranch, a perfect base to explore the Chiricahua Mountains